Prague Kinsky Palace

 The architect of the Kinsky Palace was Kilian Dientzenhofer who was the same architect of the ST Nicholas Church on the other side of the Old Town Square and the interior of the ST Nicholas Church in the Lesser Town.

 Franz Kafka’s father opened a Haberdashery retail business here in 1883.
 You can see his sign centre-left in the picture above what is now the door to the Kinsky Palace ticket office but strangely the plaque that marked where the shop was located was taken down.

 Franz Kafka went to a private German speaking Gymnazium (Grammar or High-School) at the Kinsky Palace.

-The General Strike that preceded the Communist “winning February” (the successful coup d’etat) was officially announced from the balcony on 25th February 1948 by the then prime minister Klement Gottwald.
+The General Strike that preceded the Communist “winning February” (the successful coup d’etat) was officially announced from the balcony on 21st February 1948 by the then prime minister Klement Gottwald.